Oral Cavity or Throat Cancer Treatment Information

 At Moffitt Cancer Center’s Head and Neck Cancer Program, our multispecialty team brings together experts from many disciplines in order to provide a comprehensive program of care for our patients.
 We offer advanced screening, diagnosis and treatment programs, plus have an ongoing robust clinical trial program, through which we offer even more advanced treatment options that are not available anywhere else in Florida.
 We’re the only center based in Florida to have been designated a Comprehensive Cancer Center by the National Cancer Institute, meaning you can trust that the treatment you receive at Moffitt is among the best offered anywhere in the country.

-Contact Moffitt Cancer Center by calling 1-888-MOFFITT to schedule an appointment, or use our online patient registration form.
-You never need a referral to discuss your situation with our oncologists specializing in oral cavity and throat cancer.
+Contact Moffitt Cancer Center by calling 1-888-MOFFITT to schedule an appointment, or complete a new patient registration form.